 Insurance companies will also want to evaluate other aspects of your life such as hobbies, occupation, family history, driving record, and any other medical illnesses.

-We can prepare you for what to expect when shopping for life insurance coverage.
+I can prepare you for what to expect when shopping for life insurance coverage.

 In fact, read on for free tips about applying for over 50 life insurance with anxiety.